MangoTheCat/MangoPresentations/README.md

 ### What if I want something not on the list?
 If you'd like us to come present something specific, still get in touch but please give us plenty of notice to ensure we have time to put something together for you.

+### I see an abstract but it isn't on the list above?
+This means we're currently working on the presentation, check back later or let us know that you're interested in it anyway.